jojo61/vdr-plugin-softhddevice/README.txt

 To compile you must have the 'requires' installed.

-This is a fork of johns original softhddevice work and I just added support for HEVC VDPAU support.
+This is a fork of johns original softhddevice work and I just added support for HEVC VDPAU/CUVID support.
 Currently I have tested it with a GTX 1050 from NVIDIA and a RX 460 from AMD.

 Current Status NVIDA:
-The NVIDIA driver currently does only support HEVC with 8 Bit.
-Also the routing of the sound to the HDMI port does not work.
-It always sends the sound to the first port (DVI Port).
-This seems a problem from alsa.
+The driver will now use CUDA for decodeing HEVC.
+You have to compile with the CUVID define Even with the CUVID decoder, the output uses vdpau for putting the frames on the screen.
+Also deinterlacing is done there.
+Only 8 Bit Color is used on screen (limitation from vdpau).

 Current Status of AMD:
 The AMD driver suppports both (8 Bit and 10 Bit) HEVC codecs.
-But currently FFMEPG does not support the 10 Bit part.
-With the provided patch "ffmpeg_patch_for_amd.txt" also UHD with 10 Bit will work.
-The patch should work with FFmepg 3.2.x
-You also have to patch the file video.c and change the output surface to 10 Bit RGB Format around line 6726.
-Then Autocrop and screen capture will not work anymore:
-    //
-    //  Create display output surfaces
-    //
-    // format = VDP_RGBA_FORMAT_B8G8R8A8;
-    // FIXME: does a 10bit rgba produce a better output?
-    format = VDP_RGBA_FORMAT_R10G10B10A2;

-So with NVIDIA cards only DVB-T2 HD can be decoded and with AMD full UHD is working.
+You have to disable den CUVID compiling

+The VAAPI ist old and should not be used anymore.
+I will remove it soon.

 You have to adapt the Makefile to your needs.
-I use FFMPEG 3.2, but I assume 3.1 will also do.
+I use FFMPEG 3.4.1 with CUDA Support compiled in

 Good luck
 jojo61